couchbaselabs/CouchCocoa/README.md

 ## Build Instructions

+### One-Time Repository Setup

+After cloning the CouchCocoa repo, you'll need to initialize Git "submodules".
+This will clone the dependency JSONKit into the "vendor" subfolder:

+    cd CouchCocoa
+    git submodule init
+    git submodule update

 ### Running The Demo Apps

 There are two simple Mac demo apps included in the Demo/ subfolder.
 One lets you edit a simple list of names and email addresses, the other is a shopping list.
 (They actually share the same source code; all the differences are in their .xib files, thanks to the magic of Cocoa bindings.)
 To run them: